exasol/virtual-schema-common-jdbc/README.md

 This module contains common parts for Virtual Schema Adapters that use JDBC to access the remote data source.

+This module is part of a larger project called [Virtual Schemas](https://github.com/exasol/virtual-schemas) covering JDBC based dialects as well as others, see complete list of [dialects](https://github.com/exasol/virtual-schemas/blob/main/doc/user-guide/dialects.md).

 ## Customer Support

 This is an open source project which is officially supported by Exasol.
 For any question, you can contact our support team.